-Despite the affordances, there is still a lot of resistance to the use of SB.
-Although the administration, through CILP, wants faculty members to go blended, a few have been doing it.
+Despite the affordances, there is still a lot of resistance in the use of SB.
+Although the administration, through CILP, want faculty members go blended, a few have been doing it.
 The argument against blended courses is mainly the lack of student-teacher and student-student engagements that traditional classroom-based, face-to-face instruction affords.
 Such claim mostly stems from faculty members.
-On the part of the students, a study has yet to be undertaken to validate their claims that they learn less from blended classes compared to traditional classes.
+On the part of the students, a study has yet to be undertaken to validate their claims that they learn less from blended classes compared to the traditional classes.